Homotopy pro-nilpotent structured ring spectra and topological Quillen localization: Introduction

 \subsection{Acknowledgments}

-The author would like to thank John E. Harper and Niko Schonsheck for enlightening discussions and helpful suggestions, and Michael Ching and Mark W. Johnson for helpful conversations.
+The author would like to thank John E. Harper and Niko Schonsheck for inspiring discussions and helpful suggestions.
+The author would like to thank Michael Ching, Martin Frankland, Mark W. Johnson and Jérôme Scherer for helpful conversations.
 The author is grateful to Oscar Randal-Williams for detailed and helpful critical comments on an early draft of this paper.
-The author was supported in part by the Simons Foundation: Collaboration Grants for Mathematicians \#638247.
+The author would like to thank the anonymous referee for detailed suggestions.
+The author was supported in part by the Simons Foundation: Collaboration Grants for Mathematicians \#638247, and by the National Natural Science Foundation of China (No. 11871284; 12001474; 12261091; 12271183).